-In June 2015, Sofija was invited to work on the role of Madam Butterfly with Martina Arroyo in her Summer program in New York City.
-At that same time she was invited to France to work with baritone Ludovic Tezier at a masterclass in Nancy.
-There she sang Marguerite’s aria from Boito’s Mefistofele at the Opera National de Lorraine under the baton of conductor Michael Balke.
+In June of 2015, Petrovic was invited to prepare the title role in Madama Butterfly at Martina Arroyo’s summer program in New York City.
+During the same period, she travelled to Nancy, France to work with baritone Ludovic Tezier, where she sang Marguerite’s aria from Mefistofele at the Opéra National de Lorraine under the baton of Michael Balke.

 In January of 2016, Sofija Petrovic joined the Atelier Lyrique of Opéra National de Paris, where was a resident artist until July of 2018.
 In October of 2016, she sang the role of Mrs. Coyle in Benjamin Britten’s Owen Wingrave at the Opéra Bastille, under the baton of Stephen Higgins.
 In January of 2017, Petrovic appeared in recital at the Palais Garnier singing an aria from Ariadne auf Naxos.
 She returned to Paris in October of 2017 to sing the role of Opernsangerin in Philippe Boesmans’ Reigen, under Jean Deroyer, and in January of 2018 to sing Cassandre in Berlioz’s Les Troyens.